繁體中文 / English

 Outreach Strategy

-The mechanism focuses on enhancing the operation and function of the counseling team in implementing HPS effectiveness assessment and strengthening the model to provide local counseling, in order to ensure evidence-based data on the effectiveness of HPS as well as the outreach of Taiwan's HPS experience with the international community.
+This mechanism focuses on enhancing the operation and function of a counseling team in implementing HPS effectiveness assessments and strengthening the HPS model to provide local counseling.
+The goal is to ensure the collection of evidence-based data on the effectiveness of HPS and to share Taiwan’s HPS experience with the international community.

 International Outreach

-The HPA hosted the "2011 International Conference and Presentation on Health Promoting Schools" from November 16 to 18, 2011, where five foreign experts were invited to share their experiences.
+• The HPA hosted the 2011 International Conference and Presentation on Health Promoting School from November 16 to 18, 2011, during which five foreign experts were invited to share their experiences.

-We also organized a meeting and invited three foreign experts, including Professor Lawrence St. Leger from Deakin University in Australia, Professor Albert Lee from the Chinese University of Hong Kong, and Professor Noy S. Kay from Indiana University in the US, four experts from Taiwan, and representatives from the HPA and K-12 Education Administration to explore core indicators of HPS in Asia.
-The development of core indicators for HPS accreditation in Hong Kong, Thailand and Taiwan was discussed, and a cross-country comparison was also conducted.
-The meeting participants also decided to develop the Asian core indicators into a set of global core indicators for HPS and to work towards an Asia-Pacific or global network in the future
+• In 2015, we hosted the 2015 International Health Promotion Conference, inviting 14 international experts from the United States, Canada, France, Thailand, and other countries to share their advocacy experiences and core competency assessment outcomes.
+Additionally, a meeting was organized with three foreign experts (i.e., Professor Lawrence St. Leger from Deakin University in Australia, Professor Albert Lee from the Chinese University of Hong Kong, and Professor Noy S. Kay from Indiana University in the United States) and four Taiwanese experts and representatives from the HPA and K-12 Education Administration.
+This meeting explored core indicators of HPS in Asia, discussing the development of core indicators for HPS accreditation in Hong Kong, Thailand, and Taiwan, and conducting a cross-country comparison.
+The participants at the meeting decided to consolidate these Asian core indicators to establish a set of global core indicators for HPS and to work toward establishing an Asia-Pacific or global network.

-In 2016, at the 22nd IUHPE World Conference on Health Promotion, we organized a parallel session on "Active Transportation, Active Society, and Healthy People", and we also showcased a poster titled "TACKLING TOBACCO".
-In addition, we published a special issue of the "Global Health Promotion" journal in collaboration with the IUHPE to publicize the achievements of Taiwan
+• In 2016, at the 22nd IUHPE World Conference on Health Promotion, we organized a parallel session with the theme of “Active Transportation, Active Society, and Healthy People” and showcased a poster titled “TACKLING TOBACCO.”
+Additionally, we published a special issue of the “Global Health Promotion” journal in collaboration with the IUHPE to publicize Taiwan’s HPS achievements internationally.

-In 2018, at the 11th European Public Health Conference, we organized a symposium titled, "Settings Approach in public health: the case of health promotion in schools in Europe and Asia."
-Prof. Didier Jourdan from France and Prof. Mark Dooris from UK, two European experts in health promotion, were invited to share and discuss the results of school-based health promotion with the project host, Prof. Fu-Li Chen.
-The symposium successfully attracted 30 attendees with a multi-marketing approach.
+• In 2018, at the 11th European Public Health Conference, we organized a symposium titled “Settings Approach in Public Health: The Case of Health Promotion in Schools in Europe and Asia.”
+Prof. Didier Jourdan from France and Prof. Mark Dooris from the United Kingdom, two European experts in health promotion, were invited to share and discuss the results of school-based health promotion with the project host, Prof. Fu-Li Chen.
+The symposium successfully attracted 30 attendees through a multi-marketing approach.